chedim/cliffhanger/README.md

 ## Datapoint classes
 Every cliffhanger source file corresponds to a single datapoint class.
 Every datapoint class corresponds to a stream of instances of that class that can be accessed using the name of the class in its plural form.
-Class package name is constructed from the relative path of the file.
+Datapoint path is constructed from the relative path of the file.
-The name of the file becomes the name of the class.
+The name of the file becomes the name of the datapoint.
-Classes are automatically located and loaded during runtime using paths from `CLIFF_LIB` environment variable.
+Classes are automatically located and loaded during runtime using paths from `CLIFF_LIB` environment variable or `dependency` datapoints.
 This behavior can be overridden by redefining `class` datapoint.
 Cliffhanger classes are arranged into a directed graph that is separate from application's data graph and can be accessed using the `a` keyword.
 When a class is assigned to a datapoint it inherits all associated datapoint definitions of that class.